Why do I need to know the difference?

 Microsoft's OneDrive is your personal cloud storage solution.
 It functions similarly to DropBox or Google Drive.
 The files are for your eyes only until you choose to share them with others.
 What blurs the lines a bit between OneDrive and SharePoint is that their interfaces look very similar.

 - A SharePoint site is an intranet that can contain document libraries.
+A SharePoint document library is great for long-term storage and collaboration.

 - Teams is an app that connects to SharePoint and OneDrive document libraries while also giving you tools to improve communication and collaboration.